pcrumm/tank-project/README.md

 The explosion particles make use of transparency in order to give a better effect.
 The particle itself is a square, and the texture applied is a fireball with a black background.
-In the fragment shader, the transparency of the background is set to 0, so only the actual fireball appears, making it look like a real paticle and not a square.
-Additionally, over time the particle itself fades away until it disappears, giving the illusion of the fire disappating.
+In the fragment shader, the transparency of the background is set to 0, so only the actual fireball appears, making it look like a real particle and not a square.
+Additionally, over time the particle itself fades away until it disappears, giving the illusion of the fire dissipating.

 ## Credits